 The current thrift store, administrative offices, and shelter on Hawthorne St were dedicated on June 11, 2002.

-The work of The Salvation Army in Athens, GA is a proud tradition of serving the community in Christ Jesus name, and we look forward to breaking new ground spiritually as well as physically for the Kingdom of God.
+The work of The Salvation Army in Athens, GA, is a proud tradition of serving the community in Jesus Christ’s name, and we look forward to breaking new ground spiritually as well as physically for the Kingdom of God.